yaroslav-gwit/vuln-scanner/README.md

 curl -s https://raw.githubusercontent.com/yaroslav-gwit/vuln-scanner/main/main.sh | bash -x
 ```
 if you'd like to see the debugging info from bash
-## I recommend running this check in the background using `tmux`, because if you SSH session drops, you will have to start all over again
+## I recommend running this check in the background using `tmux`, because if your SSH session drops, you will have to start all over again
 ```
 sudo su -
 tmux